aabishkar02/Pizza_Hut-Replica/README.md

 Feel free to fork the project and submit pull requests.

 ## License
-This project is intended for learning purposes only and is not affiliated with Pizza Hut.
+This project is intended for learning purposes only.